sidwellr/Variations/cpow/cpow.md

 ## cpow3
 Raise input point to a complex power to produce a spiral

 Type: 2D
 Author: Anton Liasotskiy (zy0rg)
+Date: May 2016

 ![](cpow3-1.png)